CompleteBlenderCreator2/05_Animated_Lamp/README.md

 + Understand that it is the origin that acts as the point of reflection.
 + See other objects rotational values change the axes of reflection.

-### 14 Lowering Your Cycles Render Time

-+ How to change your Render settings.
-+ You will have to run multiple tests.
-+ Different scenes will have different characteristics depending on there complexity, but in general will follow a similar pattern.

 ### Adding Bones To Our Armature